tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/快速导入到工程/集成 SDK（Web & 小程序）_intl_en.md

 This document describes how to quickly integrate the Tencent Cloud IM SDK into your web or Mini Program project.
-- You can integrate the IM SDK into your web project by using NPM (recommended) or scripts.
+- You can integrate the IM SDK into your web project by using npm (recommended) or script.
-- You can integrate the IM SDK into your Mini Program project by using NPM.
+- You can integrate the IM SDK into your Mini Program project by using npm.
+- You can integrate the SDK upload plugin for faster and safer upload of rich text message resources.
+For more information, see [SDK Upload Plugin Integration (Web & Mini Program)](https://intl.cloud.tencent.com/document/product/1047/39858).

 ## Preparations